We are consuming too much microplastics - Environment Minister

 “Every individual consumes microplastic equivalent to the size of a complementary card monthly through the food chain,” he noted and indicated government’s commitment to fully implement the National Plastics Policy.

-Consumption of microplastics is due to the utilisation of single-use plastics as lining for food whiles cooking.
+Consumption of microplastics is due to the utilisation of single-used plastics as lining for food whiles cooking.

 The single-used plastics find their way into water bodies, which are ingested by fishes and consumed by people.
 Others also parcel already cooked food with single-used plastics.